json-sudo/search-engine/README.md

    - Run with `yarn test:mutation`
    - Reports in `reports/mutation/`

-## Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Submit a pull request

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.